Roots | What is the function of roots, Types, Example

 What is a fibrous root?

 It is mostly found in monocots.
-Now it comes to the question of how the formed fibrous roots are.
+Now, it comes to the question of how fibrous roots are formed.
 See, in this also the seed is put in the soil, after that the water goes inside, then the cover bursts and after that the plumules grow and first forms a small stem which is called the plantlet.
-And at the same time, the radicle also grows to form the primary root.
-So far the bean process is like the taproot.
+And at the same time, the radicle also grows to form the primary Root.
+So far, the bean process is like the taproot.

-But after this, the stem grows a little and the primary root also grows a little, after that this primary root gets destroyed after some time (in a short life).
-After that, to support this stem, many structures emerge from the base of the stem in the form of fibers, which are called Fibrous roots.
+But after this, the stem grows a little, and the primary Root also grows a little; after that, this primary Root gets destroyed after some time (in a short life).
+After that, many structures emerge from the base of the stem in the form of fibres, which are called Fibrous roots, to support this stem.

 Example – Wheat plant etc.

-Such roots which grow from any part of the tree without coming out from the radicle are called adventitious roots.
-This root is found in both monocots and dicots.
+Such roots that grow from any part of the tree without coming out from the radicle are called adventitious roots.
+This Root is found in both monocots and dicots.
 We will understand this with an example.

 Examples – Banyan tree, sugarcane plant, etc.

 You must have seen the banyan tree.
-Taproot is found in the banyan tree and the branches that have come out from the trunk of this tree must have been seen hanging down from those branches and the rope-like root which slowly grows and sinks into the ground.
-These roots are called prop roots.
-Which is a kind of adventitious root.
-See, the banyan tree is huge and this prop root provides basic support to this tree.
+Taproot is found in the banyan tree, and the branches that have come out from the trunk of this tree must have been seen hanging down from those branches.
+The rope-like Root slowly grows and sinks into the ground.
+These roots are called prop roots, which is an adventitious Root.
+The banyan tree is huge, and this prop root provides basic support for it.

-The fibrous root is found in the sugarcane plant.
+The fibrous Root is found in the sugarcane plant.
 You must have seen sugarcane.
-You must have seen that knots are found in sugarcane at some distance, this knot is called a node.
-And the part between these knots from which we chew and extract the juice is called Internode.
+You must have seen that knots are found in sugarcane at some distance; this knot is called a node.
+The part between these knots from which we chew and extract the juice is called Internode.

-This sugarcane plant is a bit weak and tall.
+This sugarcane plant is weak and tall.
 Now, to support this sugarcane, fiber-like roots emerge from the knot at the base and sink into the ground.
-These fibrous roots are called stilt roots.
-Which is a kind of adventitious root.
+These fibrous roots are called stilt roots, which is an adventitious Root.

-Let us first talk about what is meant by the modification of the root.
-See, the meaning of modification is to change from one form to another and we are talking about the root here.
-See, the main function of the root is to absorb water and mineral substances and provide support to the plant, but in some plants, it changes its shape and structure to perform other functions as well.
+Let us first talk about what modification of the Root means.
+See, the meaning of modification is to change from one form to another, and we are talking about the Root here.
+See, the main function of the Root is to absorb water and mineral substances and provide support to the plant, but in some plants, it changes its shape and structure to perform other functions as well.

-For example, for storing food, it transforms itself for respiration.
+For example, when storing food, it transforms itself for respiration.

 Region of roots –